What is Filecoin (FIL): Decentralized Cloud Storage

 The Filecoin team’s incident report noted that the “double deposit” was not due to an error in the network’s code, but rather a misuse of its API.
 Services were quickly reinstated the next day, and Filecoin’s team stated they would improve their API documentation to prevent such incidents in the future.

-Filecoin’s purpose has been clear from the start.
-The coin relies on two premises: first, that demand for data storage will keep growing, and second, that industries will soon see the need for the redundancy and accessibility of decentralized storage.
+Filecoin’s purpose has been clear from the start: to provide decentralized, secure, and accessible storage solutions to all.
+The coin relies on two premises: firstly, that demand for data storage will keep growing, and secondly, that industries will soon see the need for decentralized storage.

-The case for the second premise is still up in the air.
-While Filecoin’s decentralized storage solutions are impressive, only time will tell whether enough clients will choose it over the highly established Amazon and Google storage ecosystems.
+At the same time, the case for the second premise is still up in the air.
+While Filecoin’s decentralized storage solutions are impressive, only time will tell whether it will be able to wrestle monopoly from the incumbents namely Amazon and Google.